Oxen-AI/oxen-release/oxen-rust/docs/dev/AddLibraryCode.md

 The RefReader has a local RocksDB that is a simple key value store of `branch_name` => `commit_id` and can read from this DB.
 There is also a [RefWriter](https://github.com/Oxen-AI/Oxen/blob/main/src/lib/src/index/ref_writer.rs) which is in charge of writing to this database, but for simplicity sake we will not be diving into it, and just using our `command::create_branch` interface to write branches.

 A good place to start is always with the unit test for the functionality you want to build.
-Built into the library are some useful unit test helps to instantiate unique directories we can use as repositories, and then clean up as the tests are run.
+Built into the library are some useful unit test helps to instantiate unique directory names so that the tests can run in parallel.
+We can initialize repositories in these directories and then clean up as the tests are run.

 An example of this is the `run_empty_local_repo_test` function that takes a closure with a repository as the parameter.
 This function takes care of creating a local repository, running the test, and cleaning up the repository on disk after the test has been run, even if it fails.
 There are more variations of these test closures [here](https://github.com/Oxen-AI/Oxen/blob/main/src/lib/src/test.rs) that start with fully committed training data, etc, to get rid of boilerplate work.